Glamping 101: Plan an Epic Outdoor Getaway

 Pack the pups for dog-friendly glamping.
 This is Lumen Nature Retreat in New Hampshire.

 While luxury camping isn’t as gear-intensive as regular camping, there are still some glamping essentials you won’t want to be without.
-After reading the listing very carefully, here are the things we usually pack for every glamping trip.
+After carefully reading the listing, here are the things we usually pack for every glamping trip.

-• Headlamps: one for each member of your family, with extra batteries.
+• Headlamps: one for each family member, with extra batteries.

 • Bedding and towels: You will often need to bring your own bed linens.
 If you are unsure, check with the glamping facility.